htcondor/htcondor/docs/admin-manual/configuration-macros.rst

 :macro-def:`SUBMIT_TEMPLATE_NAMES`
     A comma and/or space separated list of unique names, where each is used in the formation of a configuration variable name that will contain a set of submit commands.
-Each name in the list will be used in the name of configuration variable ``SUBMIT_TEMPLATE_<Name>``.
+Each name in the list will be used in the name of the configuration variable ``SUBMIT_TEMPLATE_<Name>``.
 	Names are not case-sensitive.
 There is no default value.
 Submit templates are used by *condor_submit* when parsing submit files, so administrators or users can add submit templates to the configuration of *condor_submit* to customize the